 NATIONAL RESIDENCE HALL HONORARY

-The National Residence Hall Honorary is the only nationwide organization that exclusively recognizes leaders in residence halls; it is also considered the recognition branch of the National Association of College and University Residence Halls (NACURH), Inc. NRHH is the premiere honorary dedicated to recognizing the top 1% of leaders living in residence halls.
+The National Residence Hall Honorary is the only nationwide organization that exclusively recognizes leaders in the dorms; it is also considered the recognition branch of the National Association of College and University Residence Halls (NACURH), Inc. NRHH is the premiere honorary dedicated to recognizing the top 1% of leaders living in residence halls.
 NRHH’s outstanding leaders demonstrate excellence in scholastics, are role models of service, are bestowers of recognition and are exercisers of leadership.
 Visit the National Residence Hall Hononary website for more information about the Omega Eta Lambda Chapter.

 Mission Statement: ACT is a Housing & Residential Life group that strives to educate students on issues of equity and equality, to have pride in the University of Arizona’s diversity, and to take action to make UA a more inclusive place.